FlakinessStaticDetection/FLAST/README.md

 1. Clone the repository:
    - `git clone https://github.com/FlakinessStaticDetection/FLAST`

-2. If you do not have *python3* installed you can get the appropriate version for your OS [here](https://www.python.org/downloads/).
+2. The experiments have been run using *python3.9.2*.
+You can get the appropriate version for your OS [here](https://www.python.org/downloads/).

 3. Install the additional python packages required:
    - `python3 -m pip install -r requirements.txt`